MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ## Use labels to categorize and filter data in reports
 You can specify up to four custom labels to categorize and filter data in reports created by the Readiness Toolkit.
 Labels are available in reports that are based on scans of the most recently used Office documents and installed add-ins on the user’s computer.

 You can specify any string for the custom labels.
 For example, you can use a label to indicate the user’s department, title, or geographic location.
 When the Readiness Toolkit runs on the user’s computer, the custom labels are collected and are made available in the reports that are created.
-For example, you can filter the report to show only data from the Finance Department or only data from Africa.
+For example, you can filter the report to show only data from the Finance Department or only data from offices in Africa.
 Assign labels in a consistent manner, such as always using Label 1 for department.

 You can specify these labels by using the **Specify custom labels to use with the Readiness Toolkit** Group Policy setting.
 You can find this policy setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Readiness Toolkit.
 Be sure to download the latest [Office 2016 Administrative Template files (ADMX/ADML)](https://go.microsoft.com/fwlink/p/?linkid=626001).